-Ultimate Care Lansdowne Court is part of the Ultimate Care Group Limited.
-It is certified to provide services for up to 34 residents requiring rest home or hospital level services.
-The facility is managed by a nurse manager who is supported by a registered nurse team leader.
-There have been no significant changes since the last audit.
+Ultimate Care Palliser House is part of the Ultimate Care Group Limited.
+It is certified to provide care for up to 32 residents requiring rest home, hospital, or dementia level services.

-This certification audit was conducted against the Ngā Paerewa Health and disability services standard NZS 8134:2021 and the service contracts with Te Whatu Ora Wairarapa.
-The audit process included review of policies and procedures, review of resident and staff files, observations and interviews with staff, residents, whānau, and a general practitioner.
+This certification audit was conducted against Ngā Paerewa Health and disability services standard NZS 8134:2021 and the service contracts with Te Whatu Ora Wairarapa.
+The audit process included review of policies and procedures, review of resident and staff files, observations and interviews with staff, residents, whānau, a physiotherapist, and a nurse practitioner.